The Top Tourist Spots in Tagaytay Philippines

 Tagaytay is known as one of the best cities to shop, especially if you’re looking for delicious food, fresh fruits, vegetables, flowers, and souvenirs.
 Maybe you’d rather try balut and other exotic foods?

-If you’re looking for a place to relax, be immersed in nature, breathe in fresh air, and experience cool weather in such a tropical country, Tagaytay has it all.
+If you’re looking for a place to relax, be immersed in nature, breathe in fresh air, and experience cool weather in such a tropical island country, Tagaytay has it all.

 What more could you ask for?